 While this movie does not specifically address the theme of refugees, there are many movies that do, and have been largely praised by the public.
 Here is a list of a few of them worth watching.

-Resilience, hope, and the challenges faced by refugees as they try to rebuild their lives in a new country are at the center of this movie.
+Resilience, hope, and the challenges faced by refugees as they try to rebuild their lives in a new country are at the centre of this movie.

 Upon her arrival in Europe, Yusra started to swim again, and her journey led her to compete in the 2016 Rio Olympics as part of the first ever Refugee Olympic Team.